akprasad/arunkprasad.com/akp/posts/kageyama-7-dan-on-amateurs-and-professionals.md

 Collapsing due to shallow, brittle knowledge:

-> [Those who memorize fixed opening patterns] tend to become too depending on
+> [Those who memorize fixed opening patterns] tend to become too dependent on
 > patterns, thereby crippling their innate strength, and fall easy prey to the
-> formal, who have nothing but innate strength to rely on.
+> former, who have nothing but innate strength to rely on.

 On the disastrous end of the amateur path.
 My favorite quote from the book: